-Drain the cooked mustard greens in a colander.
+Drain the cooked mustard greens in a colander, and set aside.

-Add the bacon back into the frying pan with the onions and stir to combine well.
+Add the bacon back into the pot with the onions, and stir to combine well.

-Add the chopped greens to the skillet and stir in 1 1/2 cups of water, or as needed.
+Add the chopped cooked greens to the pot, and stir in 1 1/2 cups of water.

-Cover the skillet, turn the heat to medium-low and simmer the greens, bacon, and onions for about 30 to 40 minutes, or until they are as tender as you like them.
-Add a little more water if they start to boil dry.
+Cover the pot and turn the heat to low; simmer the greens for about 30 to 40 minutes, or until they are as tender as you like them.

 Variations and Serving Suggestions